fearlessdots/update-hosts-file/README.md

 Hosts files (called modules) that are enabled, either retrieved locally or from the web, are automatically added to /etc/hosts every time you run `update-hosts-file update`.
 Configurations can be found in /modules.
 All hosts file (local and web) should follow the same scheme:
 `<ip_address> <hostname>`.
 To comment a line, simply add a `#` in the start of it and the program will ignore it, skipping to the next line.
 For some help on how to configure properly the program, give a look at the templates provided by default.

-To enable or disable modules, run `update-hosts-file manage`.
+To enable/disable modules and export/import the whole modules directory, run `update-hosts-file manage`.
 This is valid for both web and custom modules (for more info on what these terms stand for, see the sections below).

 ## Custom Modules (local)